 These detailed mermaid-themed nails are seriously impressive, with amazingly intricate scales to boot.
 Created by manicurist Sarah Thompson of Chalkboard Nails, this design is sending our imagination under the sea.
 To DIY, try using scale sticker stencils, like these from Etsy.

 Feeling a little out of sync this Halloween?
 It could be because of the phases of the moon.
 Reminiscent of a werewolf, this artistic creation is truly genius, and Halloween color-appropriate might we add.
-The artist behind this creation, Betina Goldstein, hand-painted every detail.
-Now that's impressive.

 If you can't decide what to be for Halloween, let this easy-to-recreate nail art idea be your guide—the simple red ombré (which can be created with a sponge and layered polish) gives off serious vampire and evil witch vibes.
 What's more, the strategically-placed crystals only add to the drama of the simple nail look.